sakoula/HP-EliteDesk-800-G2-6700/README.md

 1. copy `ELITEDESK800_EFI/CLOVER/kexts/Other` from the downloaded file to USB's EFI to `EFI/CLOVER/kexts/Other`

-2. make sure that on the USB's EFI `EFI/CLOVER/kexts/Other` you just have `Lilu.kext`, `WhateverGreen.kext`, `USBInjectAll.kext`, `IntelMausiEthernet.kext`, `VirtualSMC.kext`, `SATA-unsupported.kext`. **Erase the rest**.

-3. copy `addons/HFSPlus.efi` from the downloaded file to USB's EFI to `EFI/CLOVER/drivers64UEFI/HFSPlus.efi`

-4. copy `addons/VirtualSmc.efi` from the downloaded file to USB's EFI to `EFI/CLOVER/drivers64UEFI/VirtualSmc.efi`
+2. copy `addons/HFSPlus.efi`, `addons/VirtualSmc.efi`, `addons/ApfsDriverLoader.efi`, `addons/AppleUiSupport.efi`, `addons/AptioInputFix.efi`, `addons/AptioMemoryFix.efi` from the downloaded file to USB's EFI to `EFI/CLOVER/drivers/UEFI/`

-5. copy `ELITEDESK800_EFI/CLOVER/ACPI/PATCHED/*` from the downloaded file to USB's EFI to `EFI/CLOVER/ACPI/PATCHED/*`
+3. copy `ELITEDESK800_EFI/CLOVER/ACPI/PATCHED/*` from the downloaded file to USB's EFI to `EFI/CLOVER/ACPI/PATCHED/*`

-6. copy `ELITEDESK800_EFI/CLOVER/config.plist` from the downloaded file to USB's EFI to `EFI/CLOVER/ACPI/config.plist`
+4. copy `ELITEDESK800_EFI/CLOVER/config.plist` from the downloaded file to USB's EFI to `EFI/CLOVER/config.plist`

 ### Install Mojave
 [up up up](#)